aeonSolutions/Open-Scientific-Research/README.md

 </p>

 ### Support all these open hardware projects and become a GitHub sponsor
-Liked any of my PCB KiCad Designs?
+Did you like any of my PCB KiCad Designs?
 Help and Support my open work to all by becoming a GitHub sponsor.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">